ZPL Commands Cheatsheet

 Try our free ZPL tools right now

 ZPL (Zebra Programming Language) uses commands that begin with ^ (caret) or ~ (tilde).
 Commands with ^ are used within the label format, between ^XA and ^XZ.
 Commands with ~ are used for printer configuration and can be sent outside a format.
 Each command has optional parameters separated by commas.
-This guide covers the most commonly used commands for shipping labels, inventory, retail and logistics.
+This cheatsheet groups the commands developers reach for daily — shipping labels, inventory, retail and logistics.
+For deeper context (full programming guide, fonts, barcodes and copy-paste examples), see the ZPL Reference manual.

 Command categories